ManticoreGamesInc/platform-documentation/src/news/events/game_jam.md

 # The First Game Jam

 ## CORE's First Game Jam

 ![CORE Alpha Logo](../img/Events/core_alpha_logo.png)

-Join the Devs in the first ever CORE Alpha Game Jam! :tada:
+Join the Devs in the first ever CORE Alpha Game Jam!

 The Manticore team is hard at work cranking out games and assets in our first internal CORE Game Jam.
 We want to invite all CORE Alpha Creators to Jam along with us!